elgohr-update/early-ordies-aegis/README.md

 ```

 ### Production hub
-This is to operate a hub on public an already existing Blockchain (Rinkeby, Kovan, ETH mainnet, etc..).
-This will require to have a nocust smart-contract manually deployed, See https://github.com/liquidity-network/just-deploy/.
+This is to operate a hub on public an already existing Blockchain (Goerli, Kovan, ETH mainnet, etc..).
+This will require to have a nocust smart-contract manually deployed, See https://github.com/spear-protocol/aegis-hub/just-deploy/.
 You will need to create an `.env` file at the root of the repo with at least the following variables:
 ```
 HUB_OWNER_ACCOUNT_ADDRESS=0xXXXXXX
 HUB_OWNER_ACCOUNT_KEY=XXXXXXXX
-HUB_LQD_CONTRACT_ADDRESS=0xXXXXXXXX
-HUB_LQD_CONTRACT_CONFIRMATIONS=20
+HUB_AEGIS_CONTRACT_ADDRESS=0xXXXXXXXX
+HUB_AEGIS_CONTRACT_CONFIRMATIONS=20
 SLA_TOKEN_ADDRESS=0xXXXXXXXX
 HUB_ETHEREUM_NODE_URL=YYYYYYY
 ```

 - `HUB_OWNER_ACCOUNT_ADDRESS` NOCUST hub Operator address with `0x`
 - `HUB_OWNER_ACCOUNT_KEY` Private key of the operator without `0x` !!
 Very sensitve !!
-- `HUB_LQD_CONTRACT_ADDRESS` NOCUST contract address
+- `HUB_AEGIS_CONTRACT_ADDRESS` NOCUST contract address
-- `HUB_LQD_CONTRACT_CONFIRMATIONS` amount of blocks, used for confirmation of deposits, withdrawals, etc..
+- `HUB_AEIG_CONTRACT_CONFIRMATIONS` amount of blocks, used for confirmation of deposits, withdrawals, etc..
--  `HUB_ETHEREUM_NODE_URL` Http(s) RPC endpoint URL (i.g Infura)
+- `HUB_ETHEREUM_NODE_URL` Http(s) RPC endpoint URL (i.g Alchemy)
-- `HUB_ETHEREUM_NETWORK_IS_POA` if in local developement you are using POA-networks (Like Rinkeby), then this flag should be set as `True`.
+- `HUB_ETHEREUM_NETWORK_IS_POA` if in local developement you are using POA-networks (Like Goerli), then this flag should be set as `True`.
 For ETH mainnet use `False`

 To run the production hub, simply do:
 ```
 ./run.sh prod
 ```
-### Contract deployment
-`deploy_contract.sh` will ask you about node url, owner address and private key.
-After that it will create docker container for deployment and return to you address of deployed contract.
-This address you should put into .env file.

 ### Contract deployment
 `deploy_contract.sh` will ask you about node url, owner address and private key.
 After that it will create docker container for deployment and return to you address of deployed contract.
 This address you should put into .env file.